NicoElNino - stock.adobe.com

 A data scientist working on an analytics team will have an instinctive feel for data quality and reliability, and will understand that data need not be 100% complete to improve decision-making.
 But a user in the field, or a senior manager, might not.

-“Embedded analytics continues the democratisation of data, bringing data and insight directly to the business user within their natural workflow,” says Greg Hanson, VP for EMEA at Informatica.
+“Embedded analytics continues the democratisation of data, bringing data and insight directly to the business user within their natural workflow,” says Greg Hanson, vice-president for EMEA at Informatica.

 CDOs should also consider starting small and scaling up.
 The usefulness of real-time data will vary from workflow to workflow.
 Some suppliers’ APIs will integrate better with the host application than others.
 And users will need time to become comfortable making decisions based on the data they see, but also to develop a feel for when questions are better passed on to the analytics or data science team.